molgenis/molgenis-py-eucan-connect_save/README.md

 ## Usage

-These tools can be used as a library in a script or as a command line tool.
-In both cases, start by installing the library with `pip install molgenis-py-eucan-connect`.
+These tools can be used as a library in a script.
+Start by installing the library with `pip install molgenis-py-eucan-connect`.